 My qualifications enable me to hold a registration with UKCP as a Family, Couples and Systemic Therapist.
 Thinking "systemically" is about connections in key relationships in people's lives and to create better understandings which harness the supportive power of those relationships in the direction of healthy change.

 I continue to attend a broad range of post-qualifying courses and have a monthly supervision session to look more closely at my work.

-I have recently undertaken training in Alternative Dispute Resolution.
+I have also undertaken training in Alternative Dispute Resolution.
 This covers a range of approaches to resolving stuck situations and this, taken together with my previous training and experience, enables me to offer a mediation service in stressful divorce and separation cases which often involve difficulties over contact with the children after the break.

 Accredited register membership